COMHIS/project_template/README.md

 ## Repository name

 A proposal for unified naming scheme for publication related repositories is as follows: document type_date_project name.
 An example would be: `article_2019_hume_history_text_reuse`.
 Date should follow the format YYYYMMDD, with month and day optional, and would probably refer to the projected or actual end date of the project.
-The whole date -element can also be optional, to be included only if relevant, eg. `article_hume_history_text_reuse` would be equally valid.
+The whole date -element can also be optional, to be included only if relevant, eg. `article_hume_history_text_reuse` would be equally valid, as would other variations, such as including the name of the publication: `article_2019_JEPS_Finnish_national_public_sphere`.

 ## Practices